 Do you enjoy giving your clothing more softness and a wonderful fragrance?
 A fabric softener is just what you need!
-It restores the lustre to the clothing you’ve always desired!
+It restores the shine to the clothing you’ve always desired!
 Your clothes will feel less rough and scratchy on your skin.

 Or how do you apply fabric softener if your washing machines don’t have a dispenser?
 Don’t be concerned.
 I’m happy to fill you in and help you ease your wash routine woes.
 Scroll down to learn when to use fabric softener without a dispenser.

 Before you inquire if you may put fabric softener in the bleach dispenser, you need to understand how the bleach dispenser in the washing machine works.

 *This post contains affiliate links.
 Full disclosure here.

 How The Bleach Dispenser Works

 Furthermore, if your white garments have become drab and grey, apply bleach.
 There is no risk.
 Colour-safe non-chlorine bleach is also available for your colored garments.
 Because bleaches are very reactive, it is critical to follow the manufacturer’s instructions.
 Isn’t it better to be safe than sorry?

 Returning to the original question, “Can you use fabric softener with bleach?”
 The answer is straightforward: never!
 Nothing should be mixed with bleach.
 So no, mixing bleach and fabric softener is not a good idea!
 The softener may include a chemical component that interacts with bleach to produce chlorine gas!

 You won’t need much time to pass out because most washing rooms are tiny.
 And you don’t want that to happen, do you?
 I am not suggesting that you remove bleach from your home.
 When utilized correctly, it has the potential to perform a miracle on stains.
 Just make sure you check the labels of laundry products before you mix bleach.
 Or, be safe and avoid putting softener in the bleach altogether.

 Those that do so complain about softener piling up.
 As a result, when they apply bleach, it no longer flows in the proper direction into the fill-stream of water entering the washer.
 Instead, it overflows the sub tray and spills right into the laundry drum, destroying them.